442 additional hours

 1,646 total hours

 This is an internship in preventative medicine.
-During this 6 month internship program, students will conduct a minimum of 40 patient visits for supporting their patient to make a successful transformation toward a harmonious and healthy diet and lifestyle.
+During this six-month internship program, students will conduct a minimum of 50 patient visits for supporting their patient to make a successful transformation toward a harmonious and healthy diet and lifestyle.
 Interns will gain experience working with diet, herbs, aromatherapy, color therapy, sound and mantra therapy, yoga therapy, and other Ayurvedic and yogic practices.

 It is during the internship that students begin to make the transformation from a student to a practitioner.
-All students attend six monthly weekend intensive seminars while they are in the internship portion of their program.
+All students attend this 12-day program of intensive seminars while they are in the internship portion of their program.
 Class curriculum includes case management, patient psychology, documentation and much more.
-Classes are held in Nevada City and in Los Angeles Area and most classes are broadcast live over the internet.
+Classes are held in Nevada City and most classes are broadcast live over the internet.

 The goal of clinical internship is to introduce and help students to become comfortable in the role of a professional health care provider and to help the intern gain experience in supporting others to create an Ayurvedic lifestyle.
 This program is for students wishing to go into private practice on their own or within an existing health care clinic.

 Students must complete Level 1 and Level 2 of our programs and have completed a college level Anatomy and Physiology course.
 Transfer students must first complete a competency examination.